joehutchison10/Calculating-User-Churn-Rates-with-SQL/README.md

 CROSS JOIN months),

-### Now we can compare the start and end date for each month, with the specific subscription start and end for each ID (customer) in our original subscription table.
-When the subscription start occured before the start of the month, we can assign a 1.
-When the subscription start occured after the start of the month, we can assign a 0.
-Similarly, if the subscription end occured between the starting and ending day of a month, we can assign a 1 and if not, 0.
+### This code assesses our cross_join temporary table, and sorts customers according to their segments and subscription start/end dates.
+We have two different CASE statements, which are designed to uniquely sort customers into segment 87 or 30, and assess if the customers subscription start date occurs before the start date of a given month: if it does we assign a 1, if it doesn't we assign a 0.
+The output of these CASE statements are stored as either is_active_87 or is_active_30 column in our new status table.
+Similarly, we have two different CASE statements which assess whether a customer's subscription end occured between the starting and ending day of a month, where a 1 is assigned, or a 0 if not.
+Again, these CASE statements sort customers into their respective segments, with their output stored in the is_canceled_87 or is_canceled_30 columns of this new status table.

 status AS